Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 We explain the validation of computer systems

-Computer system validation describes a documented process that consistently ensures that software does what it was designed to do.
+Computer system validation is a documented process that consistently ensures software does exactly what it was designed to do.

 Yaveon Favicon